 Ancient Roman medicine was undoubtedly the most advanced of the age.
-This was driven because of the combination of wealth, social concentration and continuous engagement in warfare.
+This was driven by the combination of wealth, social concentration and continuous engagement in warfare.
 The wealth of Rome was such that it created medical situations and needs which required the best techniques and knowledge of the time.
 The wealth of the rich even created a demand for cosmetic surgery.

 Large cities with high concentrations of population regularly created situations of fire or plague of various sorts and this brought a need for public health strategies, even if only rudimentary.